 Many of the THC’s programs work in partnership with communities and regions to revitalize historic areas, stimulate tourism, and encourage economic development through the use of preservation strategies, which foster a healthier and more diverse quality of life.

 The Texas Main Street Program operates in affiliation with the National Main Street Center, a subsidiary of the National Trust for Historic Preservation.
-THC staff works on a daily basis with our more than 80 designated communities to help them reach their downtown revitalization and preservation goals through the framework of the National Main Street Four Point Approach®.
+THC staff works on a daily basis with our 90 designated communities to help them reach their downtown revitalization and preservation goals through the framework of the National Main Street Four Point Approach®.

 The Certified Local Government Program helps cities and counties develop high standards of preservation to protect important historic properties.
 Agency staff provides a training and support network for local preservation commissions and we administer federal grants to the participating communities on a competitive basis.
 The THC administers the program at the state level and the National Park Service is the responsible federal agency.